 The Discharger submits a Notice of Intent to the Regional Water Board before commencing discharges pursuant to this General Order.
 Discharge of wastes in a manner requiring coverage under this General Order must not occur until the Executive Officer provides the Discharger a written Notice of Applicability stating that the proposed discharge is eligible and approved for coverage under this General Order.

-An emergency is declared by a state or local government agency and an Incident Commander working through the Statewide Incident Management System and the California Governor’s Office of Emergency Services directs that waste be discharged to mitigate the emergency.
+An emergency is declared by a state or local government agency and an Incident Commander working through the Standardized Emergency Management System and the California Governor’s Office of Emergency Services directs that waste be discharged to mitigate the emergency.

 A Discharger who seeks coverage under Section I.I.1.a must submit a ROWD before commencing the proposed discharges if the Executive Officer determines that a proposed discharge is not eligible for coverage under this General Order.